splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 ```
 Where 10.0.101.22 is a host IP.

-Content below is interpreted as csv file with following
+Content below is interpreted as a .csv file with the following
 columns:

 1.  host (IP or name)